Moderates, conservatives & liberals working for immigration numbers that serve America's finest goals

-- To ensure a high quality of life and environment for future generations, President Clinton's Task Force on Population and Consumption suggested even deeper cuts in annual immigration admissions.
+- A high quality of life and environment for future generations was the concern of President Clinton's Task Force on Population and Consumption which suggested even deeper cuts in annual immigration admissions.
 Armed with Census Bureau projections that immigration policies were set to add hundreds of millions to the U.S. population over the next century, the Task Force concluded that the country's environmental goals could not be met without reducing immigration to a level that would allow for a stabilizing U.S. population.

 NumbersUSA mirrors the pro-immigrant attitude of the commissions that immigrants who are given permanent residency should be allowed to integrate fully into all aspects of our society.
 We oppose nativism in the law and private actions; Americans should be treated equally regardless of where they were born.
 Neither race nor ethnicity should be factors in setting or debating immigration policies.